greenrd/sort-dli/README.md

 otherwise _at least some of your images will be overwritten!!_ This is probably a good time to point you to the lack of warranty in `LICENSE`.

-## Unix shell
+## POSIX shell
-This way can be used anywhere you have a Unix shell - i.e. Mac OS X, Linux and even Cygwin.
+This way can be used anywhere you have a POSIX shell - i.e. Mac OS X, Linux and even Cygwin.

 ### "I know what I'm doing, just do it"
     sort-dli $URL [$DIR]|sh